 Students read some or all of the following stories about peace heroes and consider the discussion questions.

-Three stories are available in text and audio, allowing students to read and listen.
-Great for ESL and Elementary students.
+Four stories are available in text and audio, allowing students to read and listen.
+Great for ESL students.

-The following stories have audio links that allow students to listen to the story as they read.
+The following stories have audio and text, allowing students to listen to the story as they read along.

 This selection of short films appropriate for Middle and High School students includes people who are dedicated to bringing peace into this troubled world.
-Some have overcome great adversity and have learned the power of forgiveness, tolerance, and compassion on the path to deeper peace.
+Some have overcome great adversity, and they have learned the power of forgiveness, tolerance, and compassion on the path to deeper peace.

 Students watch one or more of these inspiring films, then consider the discussion questions and activities.